Abalue/slider_puzzle/README.md

 down - move block down
 left - move block left
 right - move block right

-Goal:
-Move the 2 by 2 block to the bottom left of the board.

 Credits:
 Inspired by the sliding block puzzle from PyCon talk - Modern solvers: Problems well-defined are problems solved